 We can design and construct just about anything a solid wood slab can be used for - with or without a live edge according to the customer’s preference (i.e. large conference and dining tables, small occasional tables, console tables, eating bars, decorative wall caps, mantles and hearths, floating shelves, vanity tops, stair treads, islands and counters, back bars, and much, much more!)

 Are you open to the public?

 Yes, we are open to the public Thursday-Saturday.
 Click here to view our hours.
-Tuesdays and Wednesdays are appointments only.
+Monday - Wednesdays are appointments only.

 Do you have a showroom?

 Yes, our showroom and warehouse is open to the public Thursday-Saturday.
 Visit our showroom to view finished projects, kiln-dried wood slabs, customization samples, DIY products, sawmill services, and/or consult with one of our sales associates.

 We have a limited selection of showroom pieces available for sale.
 Visit our showroom or contact us about our current showroom inventory.